Home / Comparisons / vs UptimeRobot

 How does UptimeRobot pricing compare to UptimeSignal for 100+ monitors?

-At 100 monitors, UptimeRobot's Team plan costs $29/month while UptimeSignal costs $10/month.
-At 200 monitors, UptimeRobot's Enterprise plan starts at $54/month while UptimeSignal is still $10/month.
-At 500+ monitors, UptimeRobot's Enterprise pricing climbs to $149-289+/month, while UptimeSignal stays at $10/month regardless of how many monitors you add.
+At 100 monitors, UptimeRobot's Team plan is listed at $39/month billed annually while UptimeSignal costs $10/month billed annually.
+At 200 monitors, UptimeRobot's Scale plan starts at $83/month billed annually while UptimeSignal is still $10/month.
+At larger counts, UptimeRobot pricing depends on higher Scale tiers or Enterprise quotes, while UptimeSignal stays at $10/month regardless of monitor count.

 What are UptimeRobot's pricing plans in 2026?